 - On the “Options controlling SSH port forwarding” menu, enter “8888” in the Source Port and select Dynamic.
 Click Add

 - After you click Add, “D8888” will be added to the list of “Forwarded ports:” above.
 Click Open

 - After you click Open, a terminal window will pop up and prompt you for a password.
 You will copy your password and right click to paste (the text is hidden to protect you, but trust me, it pasted).
 Hit enter.

-- You should now be logged into your server as the root user.
+- You should now be logged into your server as the root user (it is actually best to create a non-root user for this just to be safe).
 If you followed the steps correctly, you should also now have a tunnel from your computer to your server.